Continuing Education Accountability and Integrity Plan

 The College is responsible for developing workforce training programs based on industry standards and documented business needs.

-Data provided by consultants is used to determine regionally appropriate programming.
+• Data provided by REAP, Center for Workforce Engagement, and other stakeholders is used to determine regionally appropriate programming.

-The Academic Program Review (APR) and Service Area Review (SAR) processes include analyses of local employment trends and labor market data.
+• The Program Assessment process includes analyses of local employment trends and labor market data.

-Program advisory committees provide current labor market demand and program enhancement data for credential-bearing programs.
+• Program advisory committees provide employment/hiring projections, input on labor market demand and program enhancement data for credential-bearing programs.
 Committee membership, meeting schedules, agendas, and minutes are maintained at the program level.

 Goal #9: Demonstrate development of a quality state workforce that is prepared to succeed.